valahraban/AID-World-Info-research-sheet/AID WI Research Sheet.md

 If you don't know anything about world info yet and want to get up to speed with the bare basics it is recommended you read the wiki article first: https://wiki.aidiscord.cc/wiki/World_Info

 This document isn't anti-prose, but prose clearly has nothing to do with the subject matter and as such won't be focused on.
-This document is about getting results my manipulating AID'd context using *any* method available.
+This document is about getting results by manipulating AID's context using *any* method available.
 There exists a countless amount of resources online to help you become a better writer overall which should also improve your AID experience.

 How to get featured or help improve this documentation?
 Send a text file (preferably .md) or suggested edits in a pastebin variant to birb/valahraban through github or discord.
 This is how he primarily communicates with other enthusiasts and writes this document.
 Other communication methods aren't supported.
 Included information isn't chosen at random: it must be novel and immediately useful to birb and WI enthusiasts.